 Installation

 This was fairly slow, and Office has ramped up in size to use 2.34GB in total.
 Not too bad, but on my work laptop I'm a little short on space.
 They've made it really easy this time to actually install along side your existing (read: safe) version of Office, or upgrade it if you want to.
 Seriously, don't upgrade yet, its a beta for a reason.
 The installation has the awesome affect of making your task bar disappear.
 Kindly, it is returned after about 5 minutes.
-I hope that one's on the issue l
+I hope that one's on the issue list.

 The install appeared to finish, so I tried to access the programs.
 However it had actually not finished and got quite grumpy.